PWG48/oo-chess/ASSIGNMENT.md

 # What you'll hand in
-* A link to your homework group's github repository.
+* A link to your homework group's github repository that will contain:
+   * A working chess program.
+   * A DESIGN.md file that explains the design of your system to a developer wishing to use or extend your system.
    * A short written report explaining how your team-members collaborated to complete this assignment;

 # How you'll get an A
-* I can complete several moves in an interactive session using `python -m chess`.
+* I can clone your repository, start the container, run `python -m chess`, and complete several moves in an interactive session.
 * You have written functional tests to exercise each of the user-stories outlined above.
 * Your code is readable: Meaningful names, comments where apropriate, keep modules, classes, and functions small, etc.
 * Your code is well organized and demonstrates good use of object oriented design principles like: